DSpenn/PWAHW/README.md

 ## Grading Requirements

-This homework is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%

 * Satisfies all of the above acceptance criteria plus the following:
-  [] Uses IndexedDB to create an object store and includes both GET and PUT methods [] The application works without an internet connection [] Automatically saves content inside the text editor when the DOM window is unfocused [X] Bundled with webpack
+  [X] Uses IndexedDB to create an object store and includes both GET and PUT methods [x] The application works without an internet connection [X] Automatically saves content inside the text editor when the DOM window is unfocused [X] Bundled with webpack
-  [] Create a service worker with workbox that Caches static assets [X] The application should use babel in order to use async / await [X] Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in [] Can be installed as a Progressive Web Application
+  [x] Create a service worker with workbox that Caches static assets [X] The application should use babel in order to use async / await [X] Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in [x?]
+Can be installed as a Progressive Web Application

 ### Deployment: 32%

 [] Application deployed to Heroku at live URL with build scripts [] Application loads with no errors
-[] Application GitHub URL submitted
+[X] Application GitHub URL submitted
-[] GitHub repo contains application code
+[X] GitHub repo contains application code

 ### Application Quality: 15%